 A Question of Priority

 What is the first task of the local church?
-While some may say that more doing, or serving the world, is the first task of the church, but Dr. Martyn Lloyd Jones shows us something different from the Bible.
-As the Doctor exposits from Acts 6:1–2, he argues that the priority of the church is not philanthropy but it instead must be preaching.
+While some may say that serving the world is the first task of the church, Dr. Martyn Lloyd Jones shows us something different from the Bible.
+In this sermon titled “A Question of Priority,” Dr. Lloyd-Jones argues in this sermon on Acts 6:1–2 that the priority of the church is not philanthropy but it instead must be preaching.
 It is clear that the early apostles chose to preach rather than to “do good in the world” because they saw the greatest and primary need in the world was not lack of help but lack of repentance.
 Acts 6:1–2 becomes a model for current Christians and churches to follow.
-The first and primary task of the church should reflect the fundamental need of man, which is hearing God’s Word.
-While the church should not neglect in doing good and serving others, it also should also not forget the role of preaching as only God’s Word has the power to change people for their greatest benefit.
+The first and primary task of the church should reflect the fundamental need of humanity, which is hearing God’s Word.
+While the church should not neglect in doing good and serving others, it also should also not forget the role of preaching as only God’s word has the power to change people for their greatest benefit.

 Acts 6:1-2, New American Standard Bible (NASB)

 1Now at this time, as the disciples were increasing in number, a complaint developed on the part of the Hellenistic Jews against the native Hebrews, because their widows were being overlooked in the daily serving of food.
 2So the twelve summoned the congregation of the disciples and said, “It is not desirable for us to neglect the word of God in order to serve tables.